IBDecodable/IBLinter/README.md

 ## Usage

-You can see all description by `iblinter help`
+You can see all description by `iblinter --help`

 ```
-$ iblinter help
+$ iblinter --help
-Available commands:

-   help      Display general or command-specific help
+USAGE: iblinter <subcommand>

+OPTIONS:
+  --version               Show the version.
+  -h, --help              Show help information.

+SUBCOMMANDS:
-   lint      Print lint warnings and errors (default command)
+  lint (default)          Print lint warnings and errors

-   version   Display the current version of iblinter
+  See 'iblinter help <subcommand>' for detailed help.
 ```

 ### Xcode